Mazawattee Tea Company: The origin of Mazawattee tea and the expansion of the firm

 The death of John Boon Densham at the age of 72 at his home in Croydon in 1886 ended the first period of the firm's growth.
 John Lane Densham was immediately made a partner and tackled the problem of the firm.
 He decided to supply its tea in packets to retailers and in a different way by inventing a name for the firm.
 Being a great advocate of advertising, he reckoned that something quite unusual might be the answer and went to the Guildhall Library to get ideas.

-He came up with the idea of using the word "Mazathawattee", perhaps based on the Hindi "maza", which means "pleasure or fun", and the Sinhalese "wattee", which means "a garden".
+He came up with the idea of using the word "Mazathawattee", perhaps based on the Urdu "maza", which means "pleasure or fun" originally from Persian, and the Sinhalese "wattee", which means "a garden".
 This was shortened to "Mazawattee" and duly registered as a trademark for retail sales in January 1887.
 This was merely a start for he then had the idea of using a standard photo to advertise the brand.
 It is to many modern eyes a rather gloomy thing showing an aged, bespectacled and somewhat toothless grandmother with her supposed granddaughter and the compulsory cup of tea.